The name of the Corporation is Naval Intelligence Professionals (NIP).

 5.9 Action Without a Meeting

 Any action required or permitted to be taken at a meeting of the Executive Committee may be taken without a meeting if all the officers consent in writing (mail or email) to taking the action without a meeting and to approving the specific action.
 Such consents shall have the same force and effect as a unanimous vote of the Executive Committee.

 The general roles and duties of the Officers are as follows:

-The Chairman shall be the Chief Executive Officer of the NIP.
-He shall preside over all meetings of the Board of Directors and membership, shall serve ex-officio as a member of all committees and shall perform the usual duties pertaining to the office.
+The Chair shall be the Chief Executive Officer of the NIP.
+He or she shall preside over all meetings of the Board of Directors and membership, shall serve ex-officio as a member of all committees and shall perform the usual duties pertaining to the office.

-The President shall perform the duties and exercise the powers of the Chairman during absence or disability of the Chairman; shall perform other duties as directed by the Chairman; and, in the absence of the Chairman, shall preside over meetings of the Board of Directors and/or membership.
+The President shall perform the duties and exercise the powers of the Chair during absence or disability of the Chair; shall perform other duties as directed by the Chair; and, in the absence of the Chair, shall preside over meetings of the Board of Directors and/or membership.

 5.10.4 Treasurer/Chief Financial Officer (CFO)